sl8r000/carried-interests/_posts/2016-06-30-cover-letter.md

 Hello,

 Let me tell you about myself, and why I'm the perfect data engineer for startuply.io.
-When it comes to managing large data flows, my motto has always been to **do things that don't scale**.
-As a result of following this motto uncompromisingly, I have an extensive track record of **failing fast**.
-And the consequences I cause aren't limited to the technical layer, oh no: they the overall business strategy.
-For example, each of my previous employers has made a total **pivot** after seeing what I did to their original architecture.
+When it comes to managing large data flows, my motto has always been to **do things that don't scale** and as a result, I'm proud to say that I have an extensive record of **failing fast**.
+Whenever I build a new product, coworkers and customers alike are quick to call it "**minimally viable**".
+Once hired, I'll **move fast and break things** throughout your organization, which I guarantee will result in massive **disruption** for your business.

-I pride myself on being full stack developer, so naturally I also have experience in designing higher level applications.
-I'm proud to say that whenever I build a new product, my coworkers have been quick to call it "**minimally viable**".

-At startuply.io, I'll relentlessly pursue the same results I've achieved elsewhere in the past.
-I guarantee that, once hired, I'll **move fast and break things** all throughout your organization.
-(So fast, you won't know what hit you!)
-I'm confident that because of my actions, startuply.io will experience massive **disruption** in every aspect of its business.

-Cheers,

-X
+Cheers, X